atomx1100/cyberpedia/xrd.md

 * given ideal convergence of the diffracted beam, does this implies peak broadening due to the beam divergence?
 * why is the focusing condition important?
 * need to understand the role of the width of the pixel of the detector
+* what happens when you change the size of optics?

 * what causes peak broadening?